TheThingSystem/steward/nodewiki/steward/Devices.md

     , parameter : 'PARAM'
     }

-where _ID_ corresponds to the _deviceID_ of the device to be deleted, _X_ is any non-empty string,
+where _ID_ corresponds to the _deviceID_ of the device to perform the task, _X_ is any non-empty string,
 _TASK_ identifies a task to be performed, and _PARAM_ (if present) provides parameters for the task, e.g.,